 Dairy causes inflammation in a large percentage of the population, either due to lactose intolerance or casein sensitivities.

 Lactose intolerance occurs in people whose body stops producing the lactase enzyme that aids in the digestion of lactose, a sugar found in cow’s milk.
 It is estimated that about 70% of the world’s population stops producing lactase once they have finished breastfeeding.3

-People who do produce the lactase enzyme can still experience dairy sensitivity because of casein.
-Remember, casein has the same molecular structure as gluten.
+Because of casein, people who produce the lactase enzyme can still experience dairy sensitivity.
+Remember, casein has a similar molecular structure as gluten.
 If you have a dairy sensitivity, you likely also have a sensitivity to gluten.

 You may not realize it’s dairy causing your bloating, gas, headaches, fatigue, eczema, or other symptoms.
 As a result, your system can become chronically inflamed as you continue to snack on cheese, add milk to your coffee, and slather butter on vegetables, damaging your gut lining with each exposure.
 This can put you further along the autoimmune spectrum, and eventually a full-blown autoimmune disease.

 Dairy is often full of hormones and antibiotics.